dmauser/azure-gateway-lb/README.md

 ## Deploy this solution

 On this lab you are going to deploy to deploy Consumer and Provider in totally different networks.
-In this demonstration both networks use the same address range (10.0.0.0/24) to proof that on GLB model provider side, where the inspection is done, is totally separated from the consumer side from networking perspective (no peerings between them).
+In this demonstration both networks use the same address range (10.0.0.0/24) to proof that on GLB model provider side, where the inspection is done, is totally separated from the consumer side from networking perspective (no VNET peerings between them).
 You can also provision both Consumer and Provider in the same Subscription or separated Subscription/Tenants.

 :point_right: **Note:** the commands below use bash variables format.
 Therefore, run them either over Linux with Azure CLI or Azure Cloud Shell Bash.
 Variables will fail over AZ CLI in PowerShell or windows command prompt.